maxregnerklos/Greentea/User-Guide/Frequently-Asked-Questions.md

 #### What is Tofita?

-[Tofita](https://github.com/GreenteaOS/Tofita) is *the* Greentea OS kernel, the core, the heart of the system.
+[Tofita](https://github.com/GreenteaOS/Tofita) is *the* Greentea OS engine, the core, the heart of the system.

 #### Where I may download it?